 - No need for extractions or jaw surgery

-The best way to know if you are a good candidate for full face orthodontics is to come in for a complimentary consultation with Dr. Clancy.
+The best way to know if you are a good candidate for epigenetic orthodontics is to come in for a consultation with Dr. Clancy.
 Each patient is unique, and Dr. Clancy needs to be able to examine your teeth and jaw as well as ask questions about your oral habits and lifestyle in order to determine if you would benefit from this treatment.

 In general, the best candidates for epigenetic orthodontic treatment are those who: